disneystreaming/smithy4s/modules/docs/src/06-guides/extract-request-info.md

 Here we are creating our routes (with swagger docs) and passing them to our middleware.
 The result of applying the Middleware is our final routes.

+We also turn our `IOLocal` into an `IO[RequestInfo]` for the `HelloWorldServiceImpl`.
+We do this because the service implementation does not need to know that the value is coming from an `IOLocal` or that the value is optional (since it will always be populated by our middleware).
+Doing it this way allows us to reduce the complexity in the service implementation.

 Finally, we create our main class and construct the http4s server.

 ```scala mdoc:silent